encode/django-rest-framework/docs/api-guide/throttling.md

 As with permissions, multiple throttles may be used.
 Your API might have a restrictive throttle for unauthenticated requests, and a less restrictive throttle for authenticated requests.

-Another scenario where you might want to use multiple throttles would be if you need to impose different constraints on different parts of the API, due ato some services being particularly resource-intensive.
+Another scenario where you might want to use multiple throttles would be if you need to impose different constraints on different parts of the API, due to some services being particularly resource-intensive.

+Multiple throttles can also be used if you want to impose both burst throttling  rates, and sustained throttling rates.
+For example, you might want to limit a user to a maximum of 60 requests per minute, and 1000 requests per day.

 Throttles do not necessarily only refer to rate-limiting requests.
-For example a storage service might also need to throttle against bandwidth.
+For example a storage service might also need to throttle against bandwidth, and a paid data service might want to throttle against a certain number of a records being accessed.

 ## How throttling is determined